THREE ROUNDS OF FUNDING FOR LOCAL CULTURAL ACTIVITIES

 LEAP INTERGENERATIONAL ARTS

-A series of community outreach projects which will see primary schools, day-care centres and artists work together to produce a creative project, from exhibitions and recordings to live performance.
+A series of community outreach projects by LEAP London which will see primary schools, day-care centres and artists work together to produce a creative project, from exhibitions and recordings to live performance.

 A LIFETIME’S WORK

 A photography project by Jude Wacks documenting local businesses around Brent, celebrating the history, entrepreneurship and community contribution of family firms across the borough.